natp4444/golden_shoe/README.md

 -  Users can add products to cart and view them on the cart page.
 The can increase, decrease and remove a product and empty cart.

+## Other
+-  Products can be added to the site and edited using .../products/new and .../products/(:id)/edit paths, though these have not been styled and authentication hasn't been added to control who can access these paths.

 # What Needs to be Implemented Next